hneth/ds4psy/README.md

 The course introduces the principles and methods of data science for students of psychology and other biological or social sciences.

+The source code of the corresponding [ds4psy book](https://bookdown.org/hneth/ds4psy/) is hosted at <https://github.com/hneth/ds4psy_book>.

 Installation
 ------------